 With all the airlines merging it’s a good time to look into other options which might not be typical for the mileage runners/frequent flyer.
-After all, in the last few years the United States Aviation market has seen a number of airlines merged including Delta + NWA, United + Continental, SouthWest + AirTran, Frontier + MidWest and soon to be announced American + US.
+After all, in the last few years the United States Aviation market has seen a number of airlines merged including Delta + NWA, United + Continental, SouthWest + AirTran, Frontier + MidWest and soon-to-be-announced American + US.
 This means with fewer airlines flying, ticket prices are going up and award availability is rapidly dropping.
-So over the next few days I want to introduce my readers to Frontier Airline and their frequent flyer programs gems.
+So over the next few days I want to introduce my readers to Frontier Airlines and their frequent flyer programs gems.

 Frontier Airlines is a fairly young airline, established in 1994 with their main hub in Denver, Colorado.
 Although the airline merged with Midwest Express in 2009, the Midwest hubs have been consolidated and now almost all Frontier traffic connects through Denver.
-From Denver, the airline connects almost every major city in the USA to Denver and beyond on a fleet of Airbus A318s, A319, A320s, and Embraer E-190.
+From Denver, the airline connects to almost every major city in the USA and beyond with a fleet of Airbus A318s, A319, A320s, and Embraer E-190.

 In addition to on board entertainment, Frontier Airlines is very similar to other US airliners today catering food options and snacks to those willing to pay, after the merger with MidWest, Frontier got rid of the free warm cookies and transitioned to an atypical onboard catering program in 2012.
 The Airlines has an extensive list of onboard options starting at $1.50 and does offer complimentary soda.
 Beer, wine, and spirits start at $5 and a hidden gem including the ½ bottles of wine for $11-14!